alexgheorghiu/diagramo-old/README.txt

    |    |- [qa] - (old) testing QA scenarious
    |    |- [specs] - a lot of heterogeneous specifications
    |    |- [sql] - the MySQL schema and it's diagram (hey, was made before diagramo was created)
-   |    |- developer-install.txt - a mini guide of how to install Diagramo locally
    |    |- keycoders.ods - a list of key codes in JavaScript
    |    |- links.txt - various collected links
    |